adrianlua03/ENG1003_w1_Group10/README.md

 ### c.
 Discussion

 The GIFs of both the original and modified path plans are presented side-by-side as shown above.
 The GIFs show that the path plans for both planes differ significantly, especially because the checkpoints were located far away from the original path plan.
-The cost for the path plan with checkpoints also increase significantly as compared to the original path because it travels and stays in the cost-consuming areas for a longer period.
+The cost for the path plan with checkpoints also increase significantly as compared to the original path because it is required to travel and stay in the cost-consuming areas along a longer distance.

+In most real-life scenarios, such as those in military applications, checkpoints are set for the flight plans.
+It is important to take note that the most efficient path from start to end might not always stop on checkpoints.
+This is why checkpoints must almost always be included in calculations such as these to find the most efficient path while fulfilling important tasks along the way.

 </td></tr></table>